maoberlehner/markus-oberlehner-net/content/blog/setting-up-tailwind-css-with-vue.md

 };
 ```

-## Reducing file size with PurgeCSS
+## Reducing the file size with PurgeCSS

 Now we have everything set up to start building Tailwind powered applications.
 But if we take a closer look at the final bundle size of our app, we notice that Tailwind adds a considerable large chunk of CSS.
 Fortunately, we can work around this by enabling PurgeCSS.